-In the case of an early retirement, an investor with low or medium risk aversion may derive a greater benefit from customization and a personalized glide path identified through VLCM.
+In the case of an early retirement, an investor with low or medium risk aversion may derive a greater benefit from customization and a personalized glide path identified through the VLCM.
 Changes in circumstances such as demographic assumptions, retirement age, or savings rate will influence the glide path's outcome and probability of success.

-Assuming an investor starts saving at age 25, retires early at 55, and wishes to replace 86% of his or her final salary, we compared the probability of success metrics using a Vanguard Target Retirement Fund (for an investor with high risk aversion) and two other VLCM-derived glide paths (for investors with low and medium risk aversion).
-The probability-of-success metric was based on the likelihood of the retiree meeting his or her spending needs at age 95.
+Assuming an investor starts saving at age 25, retires early at 55, and wishes to replace 79% of his or her final salary, we compared the probability of success metrics using a Vanguard Target Retirement Fund (for investors with high risk aversion) and two other VLCM-derived glide paths (for investors with low and medium risk aversion).
+The probability-of-success metric was based on the likelihood of the retiree's meeting his or her spending needs at age 95.

-Savings rate is one of the most critical factors an investor should leverage to increase the likelihood of retirement success.
-Figure 9 illustrates that an investor who wants to retire early with a 20% savings rate is able to replace 86% of his or her age-55 salary with at least 80% success using any of the three glide paths.
-Because of the difference in risk profile, the two VLCM glide paths are not directly comparable to the TRF.
-Individuals have their own risk preferences; they are not interchangeable.
-Thus, VLCM can help advisors fine tune an investor's financial plan by providing important insights and analytics.
+The savings rate is one of the most critical factors an investor should leverage to increase the likelihood of retirement success.
+Figure 9 illustrates that an investor who wants to retire early with a 20% savings rate is able to replace 79% of his or her age-55 salary with at least 90% success using any of the three glide paths.
+However, if the investor's savings rate is lower, using one of the two VLCM-derived glide paths can offer a significantly better chance of success.
+Because of the difference in risk profile, the two VLCM glide paths are not directly comparable to the Target Retirement Funds.
+Individuals have their own risk preferences.
+Thus, the VLCM can help advisors fine-tune an investor's financial plan by providing important insights and analytics.